JetBrains/teamcity-documentation/topics/known-issues.md

 #### Unavailable Default Credential Provider Chain option for Amazon ECR

+_This issue has been fixed in TeamCity 2019.1.5._

 Due to recent changes in our Docker Support plugin, the "[Default credential provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default)" option becomes unavailable in the Amazon ECR connection settings.

 If this option was previously enabled in some ECR connection and you make any changes to this connection, the state of this option will be automatically set to `false`.
 When any build will try to use this connection, it will fail to start with the "_Access key cannot be null_" error.

-__This issue has been fixed in TeamCity 2019.1.5__.

 To workaround this problem without upgrading to 2019.1.5, download the fixed Docker Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62595#focus=streamItem-27-3749459.0-0) and upload it on the __Server Administration | Plugins List__ page.

 #### Missing packages in NuGet feed

+_This issue has been fixed in TeamCity 2019.1.5._

 In certain cases, when a build is supposed to create and publish several NuGet packages to a NuGet feed, and the package indexing is enabled, some packages might not be published to the feed.
 This problem is caused by recent changes in [NuGet Packages Indexer](nuget-packages-indexer.md).

-__This issue has been fixed in TeamCity 2019.1.5__.

 To workaround this problem without upgrading to 2019.1.5, download the fixed NuGet Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62545#focus=streamItem-27-3754398.0-0) and upload it on the __Server Administration | Plugins List__ page.